3 Tactics to Cultivate Mental Health at Work

 Sarah Sheehan: There’s a lot of fear around what’s happening in the country right now.
 We’ve seen over 150% spike in sessions related to stress and anxiety over the last eight weeks.
-I think a lot of people, including yourselves are probably asking like, “How do I continue to stay focused, sane even, while driving myself and my team forward?”
+I think a lot of people are asking, “How do I continue to stay focused, sane even, while driving myself and my team forward?”
 So we’re going to talk about three different mindsets, embracing vulnerability, building resilience, and reinforcing agility.

 The first thing you need to do is recognize that your example sets the stage and the tone for your entire organization.
 So, framing this conversation around COVID and now with what’s going on right now in terms of racial injustice.
 Your employees are looking to you to lead them through the moment, right?
-So very important for you to, one, yes, set the stage, but give yourself permission to remove any masks that you have and invite in empathy.
+It’s very important for you to give yourself permission to remove any masks that you have and invite in empathy.
 So what does a vulnerable leader look like?
 They’re acknowledging the reality of what is happening.
-Any leader right now for example who’s not speaking openly about what has happened in the last week, their employees are paying attention to this and they are going to make note of it.
+Any leader who’s not speaking openly about what has happened in the last week, their employees are paying attention and are going to make note of it.

-So the second mindset we want to talk about today is building resilience, right?
+The second mindset we want to talk about today is building resilience, right?
 So creating the capacity to recover quickly from adversity.
-When we think about developing coping mechanisms, each one of us has our own set of things that we know can help us.
+When we think about developing coping mechanisms, each of us has our own set of things we know can help.
 Exercise, sleep, meditation.
 By doing these things, by making sure that we take the time, we are allowing ourselves when we do start anew every day to figure out how to respond and not react in moments, right?
-So we do this in order to not burn out ourselves, but to also not burn bridges.
+So we do this in order to not burn out ourselves but to also not burn bridges.

 So, building resilience in others.
-Again, we’re thinking about like how do I get my team to get up every day, come back to center and hit the ground running.
+Again, we’re thinking about how we get our team up every day, come back to center, and hit the ground running.
 Clear direction makes it easier for everyone to weather the storm.
 My team, we start out every week knowing what we’re going to do completely changes every single week and that’s okay.
 Then we just reset and we keep going, but we just continue to modify these plans but as the leader, somebody has to keep getting up in front of everyone and setting the agenda or setting the focus, and that helps people know what they’re going to be facing on a daily basis.
 Your job as the leader also is to remove obstacles or barriers that may derail your team.

 The final mindset is fostering agility, right?
 So this is cultivating the ability to move quickly and easily.
-If three months ago someone had asked me like, “How agile are you?”
+If three months ago someone had asked me, “How agile are you?”
 I would have said, “I’m literally like the most agile person you could meet.”
-Now, as I shelter at home with a six month old baby and eight month old daughter in the midst of a pandemic and economic crisis and racial injustice, I am not that person anymore.
+Now, as I shelter at home with a six-month-old baby and eight-month-old daughter in the midst of a pandemic and economic crisis, and racial injustice, I am not that person anymore.
 So I think it’s important for us to take a step back and ask ourselves, “How agile am I?”
 Am I capable of what I was capable of before?
 After you think about what am I comfortable with, and then applying that to then how comfortable are you asking your team to do this.

-Be mindful of when you can fold your team into decisions whenever possible, and when you can’t, over-communicate so that the minute a decision is made, everybody understands why it was made and what the next steps are.
+Be mindful of when you can fold your team into decisions whenever possible.
+And when you can’t, over-communicate so that the minute a decision is made, everybody understands why and what the next steps are.

 Finally, I think there’s a lot of fear right now.
-I think it’s important here for us to frame things in terms of the opportunity and that if we can just wait this out, if we can just get to the other side of it, I think, what people will find is that getting through this moment makes them way stronger in terms of their personal and professional development.
+I think it’s important here for us to frame things in terms of the opportunity.
+If we can just wait this out, if we can just get to the other side of it, I think, what people will find is that getting through this moment makes them way stronger in terms of their personal and professional development.